codingUnited/docker-template/README.md

     git clone [https://github.com/codindUnited/docker-template.git](https://github.com/codingUnited/docker-template.git) your-docker-project
     cd your-docker-project
     ```
-    (Of course, make sure to replace `codingUnited` with the actual GitHub organization name you're using, and `your-docker-project` with your desired folder name).
+    (Of course, make sure that `codingUnited` is the actual GitHub organization name.
+If for some reason it's changed, this won't work.
+Ah, and `your-docker-project` with your desired folder name 👍).

 ---

 ## Step 2: Explore the Sample Application

 The `app/app.py` file contains a very basic Python HTTP server.
 It's designed to run inside the Docker container and serve a simple HTML page.
 It uses environment variables defined in the `Dockerfile` (`APP_NAME`, `GREETING_MESSAGE`) and listens on port 8000.

 ---